tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-update-tsm.md

 }
 ```
 This API returns at most 1000 instances.
 To get the next batch of instances, send the same request with header `x-ms-continuation-token` with value from the received response.
 ### Discover Instances

+These APIs enable discovery of time series instances.

 #### Suggest

+Suggest will enable autocomplete scenarios while searching for an instance.

 `POST https://123f394f-a3c6-4cc2-b13a-55e2fcf57823.env.api.timeseries.azure.com/timeseries/instances/suggest?api-version=2018-11-01-preview`

 Request: